lunixbochs/usercorn/README.md

 To do a source tree build, you can also run `make` or `go build -i -o usercorn ./go/usercorn`

+In case upstream dependencies need updating `make get` should be run.

 Examples
 ---